agoldst/dfr-browser/README.md

 ## The downloadable version

 If a local web server is not available, you can generate a version of this browser with the data embedded in the home page, so that it can be run completely off the filesystem.
 This is done with the `insert_model.py` script.
 The provided `Makefile` shows the usage, so you can just do `make model.html` to embed the necessary parts of `data/` into `index.html`.
+This requires non-zipped individual data files, which you can generate using `prepare_data(...,no_zip=T)`.

 To produce an all-in-one archive for sharing, use `make model.zip`.